-ID 350 - Multidisciplinary Studies Junior Seminar (4) ★★★★ Prerequisite: Junior standing.
+ID 350 - Multidisciplinary Studies Junior Seminar (4) Prerequisites: Junior standing, ENG 112/112H.
 This course provides an introduction to theories and practices of multidisciplinary studies.
 Students will research from an interdisciplinary approach to make connections between research and knowledge across disciplines.
 Students will integrate elements from two disciplines into one well-defined content area.
 C1

 ID 430H - Perspectives on Leadership through Film and Theater - Honors (4) Prerequisite: Sophomore Standing or higher, invitation into Honors program or MCU cumulative GPA of 3.5 or higher.
 The course offers students opportunities to discuss and reflect on leadership attributes and challenges through the ages as portrayed through film and theater.
 Includes a practice-based research project.
-R3, PS4, PS5 the experiences of guest speakers and students themselves in a variety of contexts.
-Includes a practice-based research project.
+R3, PS4, PS5

-ID 498 - Multidisciplinary Studies Senior Project (4) ★★★★ Prerequisite: Senior standing; ID 350, completion of AA core requirements, and approval of Program Chair.
+ID 498 - Multidisciplinary Studies Senior Project (4) Prerequisites: Senior standing, ENG 112/112H, ID 350, completion of AA core requirements, and approval of Program Chair.
 Senior seminar in which, under the leadership of a designated instructor, students complete a senior project.
 The project will culminate in an oral and/or audio-visual and written presentation.
 R3

 ID 530 - Leadership Seminar (3) Prerequisite: Graduate or Senior standing.
-The course offers graduate students and qualified upper division students opportunities to reflect on leadership, through readings, presentation, discussion, and drawing on
+The course offers graduate students and qualified upper division students opportunities to reflect on leadership, through readings, presentation, discussion, and drawing on the experiences of guest speakers and students themselves in a variety of contexts.
+Includes a practice-based research project.